-Just like a savory pizza, you can have a lot of fun personalizing this Nutella dessert pizza with your favorite dessert toppings!
+Pizza night isn't complete without dessert, and this homemade Nutella pizza is the dessert your next pizza night needs.
+Just like a regular pizza, you can have a lot of fun personalizing this Nutella dessert pizza by adding your favorite dessert toppings!
 I can't wait to see what Nutella pizza topping combinations you come up with.
-Head to the comments to share yours!

-I was in my early twenties and felt slightly awkward and out of place, playing at being a real grown up drinking a glass of wine with my friends at such a fancy restaurant.
+I first experienced the magic of a Nutella pizza ("Pizza Alla Nutella") at a high-end Italian restaurant called Zero Otto Nove back when I lived in New York City.
+I was in my early twenties and felt slightly awkward and out of place, playing at being a "real" grown-up, drinking a glass of wine with my friends at a fancy restaurant.
 Seeing something as seemingly unrefined as a Nutella pizza on the menu was such a novelty that we had to order it.
 And I haven't stopped thinking about it since.

 A Nutella pizza is exactly what it sounds like.
 A thin, crispy pizza crust, topped with gloriously melty Nutella and finished with a light dusting of powdered sugar.
 So simple, so elegant, so decadent, so fun.
 What a great way to end a meal.